wentingm/meta-analysis/be1-api-and-scibert/README.md

 # About
 Get papers from the API and filter using SciBERT using more specifications.
+By: Kyle Huang

 ## Features
 * Semantic Scholar Integration
 * SciBERT